RevanthPasham/Devops/README.md

 VPC
 ```

-Nobody can reach your VPC.
+Nobody can enter.

-With an Internet Gateway:
+With it

 ```text
 Internet